aws/amazon-s3-encryption-client-java/README.md

 * `CI_AWS_ACCOUNT_ID` - the AWS account ID which contains the required resources, e.g. 111122223333.

-The other values are added as variables (by clicking the "New repository variable" button)
+The other values are added as variables (by clicking the "New repository variable" button):

 * `CI_AWS_ROLE` - the IAM role to assume during CI, e.g. S3EC-GitHub-test-role.
 It must exist in the above account and have permission to call S3 and KMS.
 * `CI_AWS_REGION` - the AWS region which contains the required resources, e.g. us-west-2.